reflectoring/reflectoring.github.io/content/blog/2022/2022-01-05-getting-started-with-amazon-CDK.md

       ...
       ...
 ```
-The output is the Cloudformation template containing the resources defined in the stack under our CDK app.
+The output is the CloudFormation template containing the resources defined in the stack under our CDK app.
 ## Deploy Cloudformation Template
 At last, we proceed to deploy the CDK app with the `deploy` command when the actual resources are provisioned in AWS.
-Let us run the deploy command by specifying our AWS credentials stored under a profile created in our environment:
+Let us run the `deploy` command by specifying our AWS credentials stored under a profile created in our environment:

 ```shell
 (base) Pratiks-MacBook-Pro:cdk-app pratikdas$ cdk deploy --profile pratikpoc